Bob Menendez pledges not to resign: ‘I still will be New Jersey’s senior senator’

 On Saturday, Rep. Andy Kim, a Democrat, said he would run in the primary against Menendez.
 “We cannot jeopardize the Senate or compromise our integrity,” Kim, 41, wrote on social media.

-The 39-page indictment unsealed last week said Menendez and his wife, Nadine, received hundreds of thousands of dollars in bribes, gold and a Mercedes-Benz in exchange for favors to three New Jersey businessmen and the Egyptian government.
+The 39-page indictment unsealed last week said Menendez and his wife, Nadine, received hundreds of thousands of dollars, gold and a Mercedes-Benz in exchange for favors to three New Jersey businessmen and the Egyptian government.

 Federal agents who searched Menendez’s home last year uncovered more than $480,000 in cash crammed into sometimes curious locations — including closets and clothing — and more than $100,000 worth of gold bars, according to charging papers.